Submit applications through the SWS Member Portal.

 Applicants must be current members of SWS.

-Preference will be given to those actions that involve collaboration with students, directly-affected persons, area advocates and activists and to applications from members who work in environments where funds and other support for such effort are extremely limited or non-existent; where heavy workload limits the time to identify and complete more extensive applications; and in parts of the United States where feminist social action is particularly needed.
+Preference will be given to those actions that involve collaboration with students, directly-affected persons, area advocates and activists and to applications from members who work in environments where funds and other support for such effort are extremely limited or non-existent; where heavy workload limits the time to identify and complete more extensive applications; and spaces/places where feminist social action is particularly needed.
+Priority will be given to projects that are creative and visionary with anticipated long-term impact.

 Proposed actions must advance the mission of SWS and be in compliance with the IRS regulations connected to the 501 (c)(6) non-profit status of SWS.
 Please click the IRS constraints on activity and spending document to confirm compliance.